2000mahan/NUMEX-Interpreter/README.md

 # NUMEX-Interpreter
+ It is the final project of AUT Programming Languages course.

+ > Instructor: [Dr. Mehran S. Fallah](https://scholar.google.com/citations?user=YuWjnLwAAAAJ&hl=en)

+> Semester: Fall 2022

+## About
 This project is an Interpreter for a pure functional programming language called NUMEX(Number-Expression Programming Language).
 NUMEX programs are written using the constructions defined by structs defined at the beginning of project.rkt.
  More information about the NUMEX Interpreter is explained in project_specification.pdf

- > Instructor: [Dr. Mehran S. Fallah](https://scholar.google.com/citations?user=YuWjnLwAAAAJ&hl=en)

-> Semester: Fall 2022

 ## Example
 ### fibonacci function